Simalungun people: Simalungun people

 The concept of a cohesive Simalungun people is derived in part from Dutch colonialism.
 In 1870 the Dutch established the Residency of East Sumatra, centred on Medan in the Kingdom of Deli.
-In 1904 the Netherlands East Indies government signed surrender agreements with the seven kingdoms of the 'Simeloengoenlanden', in order to form the administrative of unit Simeloengoen en Karolanden.
-These seven Simalungun kingdoms were the kingdoms of Siantar, Tanoh Jawa, Panei, Dolok Silou, Raya, Purba and Silimahuta.
+In 1904 the Netherlands East Indies government signed surrender agreements with the seven kingdoms of the 'Simeloengoenlanden', to form the administrative unit Simeloengoen en Karolanden.
+These seven Simalungun kingdoms were the kingdoms of Siantar, Tanoh Jawa, Panei, Dolok Silou, Raya, Purba, and Silimahuta.
 It has been suggested that Tanoh Jawa had more in common with early pagan Asahan (later to become the Asahan Sultanate) than it did with the other Simalungun kingdoms.

 The colonial seat was established in 1908 at Pematang Siantar.
-The Dutch colonial system encouraged migration, especially of Javanese and Tobanese labourers working on Dutch plantations, with both peoples bringing new influences to the area, which tended to cause the original people of Simalungun to be intimidated and marginalized.
+The Dutch colonial system encouraged migration, especially of non-simalungun labourers working on Dutch plantations, with both peoples bringing new influences to the area.

 After World War II, in 1946, a social revolution occurred in East Sumatra which is viewed as a tragedy by the Simalungun people.
-Non-native settlers in East Sumatra demanded changes to the monarchy systems of Deli, Karo and Simalungun, and agitated for unity with the Javanese government which had been proclaimed as the Republic Of Indonesia in August, 1945.
+Non-native settlers in East Sumatra demanded changes to the monarchy systems of Deli, Karo, and Simalungun, and agitated for unity with the new government which had been proclaimed as the Republic Of Indonesia in August 1945.
 Many were kidnapped and killed, especially from the royal families of each Kingdom.
 The monarchy system in East Sumatra was deposed and, while the families are still intact and acknowledged by the Simalungun people as such among themselves, the titles are now entirely ceremonial within the Simalungun cultures.

-Christianity
+Religion

 August Theis, a German missionary arrived in Sumatra in 1902.
 He was subject to Ludwig Ingwer Nommensen, who instructed him to head to the Simalungun region.
 They arrived on 2 September 1903, a day now commemorated by the Simalungun church.
-Theis opened several schools, and returned to the Netherlands in 1921.
+This opened several schools and returned to the Netherlands in 1921.

 The first translation of The Bible into an indigenous Indonesian language was by Wismar Djaulung Saragih Sumbayak, who had been baptised by Theis in 1910.
-Wismar also authored the first Simalungun dictionary, and successfully campaigned for teaching in schools to be conducted in Simalungun rather than Toba.
+Wismar also authored the first Simalungun dictionary and successfully campaigned for teaching in schools to be conducted in Simalungun rather than Toba.
 He also pushed for the use of traditional Simalungun clothes and music in the church.
 His efforts eventually led to the formation of the distinct Simalungun Protestant Christian Church.

 Language

-Simalungun has its own regional language that is different from Indonesian, Karo Batak, Toba Batak and Malay and is called Batak Simalungun language.
+Simalungun has a regional language that is different from Indonesian language but closely related to Toba Batak language called Batak Simalungun language.
+Apart from that, the Simalungun Batak who have mixed with the Malays and have Malay customs, some of them still speak the Pardembanan Batak language, a branch of the Simalungun Batak or Toba Batak language which is influenced by Malay language.

-Simalungun surnames
+Simalungun clans

-Simalungun people belong to one of four surnames (clans).
-Each surname has sub-surnames, although individuals may choose to identify primarily by their surnames, rather than sub-surnames, in order to emphasize common kinship.
+Simalungun people belong to one of four clans.
+People of each clan bear the name of the clan as their surnames.
+Each clan has subclans, although individuals may choose to identify primarily by their clan's name, rather than subclan's name, to emphasize common kinship.